 Cayenne pepper is a staple ingredient in most people’s kitchen cupboards.
-We like it for the extra kick it gives our curries, and the way it can be just the element we’re looking for to save a dish from being bland.
-What people may not be aware of, however, is cayenne pepper’s health-protecting capabilities.
+We like it for the extra kick it gives our curries and how it can be just the element we’re looking for to save a dish from being bland.
+What people may not be aware of, however, is Cayenne pepper’s health-protecting capabilities.

 Cayenne pepper could actually even save your life, as long as you know how to use it properly!

-Although we may consider it a food ingredient rather than a health product, it could serve us well to change this perspective; cayenne has been used around the world as a medicine for hundreds of years.
+Although we may consider it a food ingredient rather than a health product, it could serve us well to change this perspective; cayenne has been used worldwide as a medicine for hundreds of years.

 Why Cayenne pepper is a medicine

-This life-saving pepper contains a substance called capsaicin, which is capable of raising the body’s temperature; we all know how it feels when you bite down on a hot chilli pepper – that feeling of intense burning heat in your mouth isn’t one you forget easily!
+This life-saving pepper contains a substance called capsaicin, which can raise the body’s temperature; we all know how it feels when you bite down on a hot chilli pepper – that feeling of intense burning heat in your mouth isn’t one you forget easily!

-The capsaicin in these peppers is said to be the most powerful substance on Earth for the stimulation of blood circulation.
+The capsaicin in these peppers is said to be the most powerful substance on Earth to stimulate blood circulation.
 In the same way, it helps your digestive processes.

-There is something great about the way cayenne stimulates circulation though; it does so without causing any negative side effects, such as palpitations or raised blood pressure.
+There is something great about how cayenne stimulates circulation, though; it does so without causing any negative side effects, such as palpitations or raised blood pressure.

-It is commonly used to treat headaches, dental pain and sore throats, but can provide temporary relief from many kinds of pain – even chronic pain.
+It is commonly used to treat headaches, dental pain and sore throats but can temporarily relieve many kinds of pain – even chronic pain.

-Cayenne is useful when it comes to all of the above, but it can do so much more.
-This wonder spice is actually capable of preventing heart disease, and even heart attacks and strokes in the moment, if caught quickly.
+Cayenne is useful for all of the above but can do so much more.
+This wonder spice can prevent heart disease and even heart attacks and strokes at the moment if caught quickly.

-It is the capsaicin content that brings energy to the cardiovascular system, improving its activity for better heart health.
+The capsaicin content brings energy to the cardiovascular system, improving its activity for better heart health.

-It is possible to stop a heart attack or stroke in its tracks if caught quickly, which is why it would be a good idea to carry around some cayenne pepper at all times.
+It is possible to stop a heart attack or stroke in its tracks if caught quickly, so it would be a good idea always to carry some cayenne pepper.

 If you happen to be in the vicinity when someone has a heart attack or stroke, you may well be the one to save that person’s life.
-The results should be nothing short of amazing – this simple remedy can work in under a minute, and the chances are that several minutes later, that person will be functioning normally.
+The results should be nothing short of amazing.
+This simple remedy can work in under a minute, and the chances are that that person will function normally several minutes later.

-As quickly as possible, put one teaspoon of the cayenne powder into hot water and stir it up.
+Put one teaspoon of the cayenne powder into hot water and stir it up as quickly as possible.

 Ensure that they are still breathing, and have them drink it down.
-Alternatively, if you possess cayenne tincture, administer 5 to 10 drops of this orally.
+Alternatively, administer 5 to 10 drops of this orally if you possess cayenne tincture.
 These processes can be repeated every quarter of an hour if necessary.

-There have even been instances recorded where cayenne brought people back from the dead, after oral administration of cayenne.
+There have even been instances recorded where Cayenne brought people back from the dead after oral administration.

 It goes without saying that a heart attack or stroke sufferer should seek medical treatment even if revived by cayenne pepper; it is important to be checked over afterwards in case of serious defects.

 Cayenne can also be used as a preventative measure.
-Prevention is always better than cure, so it is a good idea to introduce more cayenne into the diet on a regular basis to strengthen the heart and improve circulation to the brain.
+Prevention is always better than cure, so it is a good idea to introduce more cayenne into the diet regularly to strengthen the heart and improve circulation to the brain.

 A cayenne tincture is a good thing to carry.
-It can be easier to distribute tincture to a person in trouble than getting them to drink a cup of tea with cayenne in it, but both of these methods are thought to be the most effective.
+It can be easier to distribute tincture to a person in trouble than getting them to drink a cup of tea with cayenne, but both methods are thought to be the most effective.